THE HISTORY OF ROE V. WADE

 We continue to fight for the right of every child to be born.
 We will stop at nothing until we see abortion annihilated from our society.

-Now, Roe’s time is almost up.
-But even when Roe is overturned, that won’t mean America is automatically pro-life.
+Now that Roe has been overturned that doesn’t mean America is automatically pro-life.
 The issue will be far from decided, as overturning Roe would most likely return the issue to the states.

 And so, we must answer this question: what comes after Roe?DISCOVER A WORLD AFTER ROE